-Elementary - White T-shirt with school logo, solid navy pants or shorts, and sneakers.
-Secondary - White T-shirt with school logo, solid black or green shorts, and sneakers.
+Elementary - White T-shirt with school logo, solid navy pants or shorts no higher than two inches above the top of the knees, and sneakers.

+Secondary - White T-shirt with school logo, solid black or navy shorts no higher than two inches above the top of the knees, and sneakers.

-CELL PHONES
+CELL PHONES & ACCESSORIES

 In order to properly engage in learning activities, students must be able to focus for extended periods of time.
-Ringing cell phones distract the whole class.
-Even cell phones that are set to vibrate are a distraction.
+Ringing/vibrating cell phones distract the whole class.
 Even cell phones that aren't ringing or vibrating still distract the owner.
 Checking phones has become a constant habit.